Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

-The main results of this section are Proposition~\ref{prop:exccollectionf} and Theorem~\ref{thm:mainthm2}.
+{ } The main results of this section are Proposition~\ref{prop:exccollectionf} and Theorem~\ref{thm:mainthm2}.
 The significance of the former consists in the construction of a distinguished collection of generators of $\F(\f_{n,d})$ from a given collection of generators of $\F(\fhat_{n,d})$.
-This was suggested to the author by Ailsa Keating.
-The latter concerns the computation of the Fukaya-Seidel category generated by such collection.
-We start with some preliminary results.
+The latter concerns the computation of the Fukaya\textendash Seidel category generated by such collection.